netascode/ansible-dc-vxlan/docs/Handling_Secrets_Guide.md

 ### How It Works

-Any string value in the data model that contains `env_var_` is resolved by the NaC VXLAN `validate` role.
+Any string value in the data model that contains `env_var_` is resolved by NaC VXLAN.
 The secret is replaced with the value of the corresponding environment variable.

 * Variable names in YAML must exactly match the environment variable names (including the env_var_ prefix).
 * Valid environment variable names may include letters, digits, and underscores.